StevenJokess/d2l-en-read/Ch17_GAN/CycleGAN.md

 Now, we introduced the basic ideas behind how GAN/DCGAN [1] work.
 We found that DCGAN can generate photorealistic images, like Pokemon.

-In this section, we will demonstrate how you can use GANs to generate image-to-image translation.
-We will be basing our models on the Cycle-Consistent Generative Adversarial Networks (CycleGAN) introduced in [2].
+In this section, we will demonstrate how you can use GANs to generate image-to-image translation which goal is to learn the mapping ( G : X → Y ) , cycle consistency loss to enforce F(G(X)) ≈ X between an input image G(X) and an output image Y using a training set of aligned image pairs.
+[9] We will be basing our models on the Cycle-Consistent Generative Adversarial Networks (CycleGAN) introduced in [2].
 We will TODO:? , they can be leveraged to translate image-to-image.
-It works better if two datasets share similar visual content.For example, landscape painting<->landscape photographs, zebras<->horses.
+It works better if two datasets share similar visual content.
+For example, landscape painting<->landscape photographs, zebras<->horses.

+Qualitative results are presented on several tasks where paired training data does not exist, including collection style transfer, object transﬁguration, season transfer, photo enhancement, etc.

 ## The apple2orange Dataset[4]